 The outdoor area overlooks the wide-open countryside, with overlapping hills and valleys beyond.
 The area has a hard ground paved area, a rubber matted area, and a grassed area and a flower/vegetable plotted area.

-A sandpit fort always children ample amount of space and equipment to experiment with sand.
+A sandpit fort for children with ample amount of space and equipment to experiment with sand.
 A rubber-matted area allows for a safe area for the climbing frame and seesaw.

 The hard paved area allows for hopscotch games, wheeled toys and other activities the children wish to play depending on time of year and celebrations.